How to Enable Efficiency Mode in Windows 11

 What happens when you are done?

 Once you enable this mode, the chosen app will run with lower priority.
-Your computer will have more resources available for other tasks, leading to better overall responsiveness.
-What happens?
-The app is moved to a lower process priority, ensuring your foreground responsiveness is prioritized by the CPU scheduling system.
+This means your computer has more resources available for other tasks, leading to better overall responsiveness.
+Effectively, the app is moved to a lower process priority, ensuring your foreground tasks get the CPU’s attention.

 How to enable or disable Efficiency Mode